When is Failed Plastic Surgery Considered Malpractice?

 Examples of elective cosmetic plastic surgery include face lifts, rhinoplasty, liposuction, breast augmentation, and various others.
 Reconstructive or medically necessary plastic surgery includes skin grafts for burns, craniofacial surgery, and breast reconstruction following a mastectomy.

 What is Medical Malpractice?
-How Hard is it to Prove
+How Hard is it to Prove?

 Medical malpractice may occur as a result of one or several issues during plastic surgery, including: